Gym and Tonic

 "Gym and Tonic" is a single released by British production duo Spacedust.
 The song was originally recorded by French record producer Bob Sinclar as "Gym Tonic", with co-production by Thomas Bangalter and a 12-minute section of improvised funk by James Andrew (Gym) Dakin.
 The track was included on Sinclar's album Paradise.
 Their version sampled "Arms", a workout recording by American actress Jane Fonda.
 However, Fonda refused clearance of her vocals being used as a sample, which eventually led to a single never being released.
 When Spacedust recorded their version of the track, the Fonda vocal samples were re-recorded with a session vocalist.

-Released on 12 October 1998, the song peaked at No. 1 on the UK Singles Chart; however, it was the lowest-selling UK number-one song of 1998, selling only 66,000 copies during its opening week.
+Released on 12 October 1998, the song peaked at No. 1 on the UK Singles Chart selling 66,000 copies during its opening week.
 Despite this, it received a silver certification from the British Phonographic Industry for shipments exceeding 200,000 copies the same year.
 It also reached No. 10 in Iceland and New Zealand, No. 17 in Ireland, and the top 40 in Belgium (Flanders and Wallonia).